evidentlyai/evidently/docs/book/projects/add_project.md

 project.description = "My project description"
 project.save()
 ```

-In Evidently Cloud, you must create a Team before adding a Project.
-To get your Team ID, go to the [Teams page](https://app.evidently.cloud/teams), select your Team, and copy the ID from there.

 In self-hosted open-source installation, you do not need to pass the Team ID.
 To create a Project: